Houston TV station is back on air

 Employees at KHOU-TV, the city's CBS affiliate, were forced to evacuate to higher ground after rising water from the Buffalo Bayou submerged much of its office and studios.
 When the station also briefly lost its broadcasting signal, reporters streamed on Facebook.

 The station received technical assistance from WFAA-TV, its sister station in Dallas, a control room at CBS News in New York and Houston Public Media.
-KHOU is using a makeshift a studio from PBS's building.
+KHOU is using a makeshift studio provided by the public media organization.

 "We are back!," the station's assistant news director tweeted Sunday afternoon.

+It appeared overnight that at least some staffers were using the makeshift Houston Public Media space for sleeping quarters.
+Morning anchor Russ Lewis tweeted a photo of a blow-up mattress just after midnight.

+"Good night from an edit bay" at Houston Public media, he said.
+"See you back on air #khou11 in a few hours."

-The station's coverage of Harvey is being watched not only in Houston, but around the world.
-KHOU reporter Brandi Smith spotted a truck driver trapped in rising water and flagged down rescue crews to help him.
+As the crews evacuated Sunday, KHOU reporter Brandi Smith anchored coverage from outside on the street.
+Her actions also attracted worldwide attention.
+At one point, Smith spotted a truck driver trapped in rising water and flagged down rescue crews to help him.
 The segment was viewed 1.2 million times on Facebook.